 · It is excellent if you have multiple stories or verticality in your home.

-· A relatively easy setup and useful mobile app that is intuitive enough to walk you through everything you need to know about operation.
+· A relatively easy setup and useful mobile app that is intuitive enough to walk you through everything you need to know about the operation.

 · It may not provide the speeds or stability of connection that a more focused model would be able to.
-Consider the price you are paying for the device is effectively for the range and little else.
+Consider the price you are paying for the device is effective for the range and little else.

 · It does not optimize the channels or data usage like some other models might.

 · This is an exceptionally large device that will certainly stand out in your home and potentially block other power outlets.

 · As of the time of this writing, it may be relatively hard to find.